 - The Tick responds with a variable of this line when he's charged with eating a kitten.

-- On Phineas and Ferb, when the former realizes that they're in their sister's stomach, the latter's response is that its "wrong on so many levels".
-When Phineas then realises they're also technically on a date with Jeremy, Ferb repeats the line.
+- In the Phineas and Ferb episode "Journey to the Center of Candace", when the former realizes that they're in their sister's stomach, the latter's response is that it's "creepy on so many levels".
+When Phineas then realizes they're also technically on a date with Jeremy, Ferb repeats the line.

 - In the Regular Show episode "Muscle Woman".
 After Muscle Man and Woman passionately embrace each other and tongue kiss, Rigby says what everybody is thinking.